The Scuba Diver course

 There is no shortcut for becoming a safe scuba diver!

-While some organizations offer online or accelerated courses, we only offer the 8-week course described above which we feel is the best way to turn you into a well-prepared, safe scuba diver.
+While some organizations offer online or accelerated courses, we only offer the 4 or 8-week course described above which we feel is the best way to turn you into a well-prepared, safe scuba diver.

 NOTE: If you have previous diving experience from the military or commercial diving, an exception may be possible.
 Please contact the instructor (listed below) for more information on this.